 This morning we are going to visit two museums.
 But do not panic!
 They are two very different museums offering a lot of fun where old and young alike will have a good time.
 At Santa Cristina d'Aro, we will find the Museu de la Il·lusió i la Curiositat, also known as the House of Magic, that has on display a collection of artefacts from different eras associated with the world of illusionism including posters, automatons and tarot cards, all collected by Xevi, the magician behind the museum, which is located in a beautiful house dating from the mid 19th century.

-Since we still have some time on our hands on our last morning on the Costa Brava, let's change location and take the road to Llançà, to visit the Museu de l'Aquarel·la.
+If you still have some time on your hands on this last morning on the Costa Brava, change location and take the road to Llançà, to visit the Museu de l'Aquarel·la.
 This watercolour museum contains some 200 artworks, half of which were donated by the artist J. Martínez Lozano.
 As well as the permanent exhibition, this August you can see the temporary exhibition Aquarel·les del paisatge sensible, by Ramon Reig.

 Since we are so close, we really cannot miss this opportunity to see one of the finest examples of Catalan Romanesque architecture, the Monastery of Sant Pere de Rodes.
 Here, it is not only the architecture, dominated by the Lombard Romanesque style of the 11th century, but also the location and the landscape, which leaves visitors so impressed.
 Located in the Verdara range, the site offers views over the Gulf of Lion and Port de la Selva.
 This Benedictine monastery is also a key location on the Catalan stretch of the Way of Saint James.
 Guided visits are available upon request.